hominsu/neujson/docs/README.md

 #### Build with example

-The example code is part of the `neujson` repo source, which you cloned as part of the steps of the previous section, just add a addtional cmake option:
+The example code is part of the `neujson` repo source, which you cloned as part of the steps of the previous section, just add a cmake option:

 ```bash
 cmake -DCMAKE_BUILD_EXAMPLES ../..